jfir/jfir.github.io/_posts/2022-12-30-Data Science SQL Interview Practice Questions.md

 <!--- -------Introduction-------- --->
 As a data scientist, you will often be asked to demonstrate your SQL skills in interviews.
 This is because SQL is a critical tool for accessing, manipulating, and analyzing data in many data science projects.
 To prepare for a data science interview, it is important to practice your SQL skills and be able to answer a range of questions on different topics.

-In this article, we will provide a selection of data science SQL interview practice questions, along with sample data and solutions.
+In this article, I will provide a selection of data science SQL interview practice questions, along with sample data and solutions.
 These questions are designed to help you prepare for a data science interview and get a better understanding of how to use SQL in a data science context.
 We will cover a range of topics, including data manipulation, data analysis, and SQL optimization.

 Use the following tables to practice writing SQL queries.